-With fundamental swing trading, you’re looking at the fundamentals of the stock, and how it may perform based on valuation ratios or company developments.
+With fundamental swing trading, you’re looking at the fundamentals of the stock and how it may perform based on valuation ratios or company developments.
 In other words, if you’re a fundamental trader, your belief is that a stock’s price is related to its operating activities.
-There are a few ratios that some traders like when valuing a stock, including the price-to-earnings ratio, price-to-book ratio and prices-to-sales ratio.
+There are a few ratios that some traders like when valuing a stock, including the price-to-earnings ratio, price-to-book ratio, and prices-to-sales ratio.
 These ratios give fundamental traders an idea of whether a stock is overvalued (or undervalued) in relation to its industry.
-If a stock is undervalued in relation to the industry, some traders may want to get long the stock.
+If a stock is undervalued in relation to the industry, some traders may want to go long on the stock.

 Let’s take a look at an example of a potential fundamental trade with American Airlines Group Inc (NASDAQ: AAL).
 Here’s a look at some key statistics and valuation ratios for AAL.

 Looking at valuation ratios, AAL has attractive price-to-earnings and price-to-sales in relation to the industry average, and some swing traders may consider a long based on these figures.

 On the other hand, some swing traders base their trading system solely off of technicals and technical indicators.
 Technical analysis looks solely at the price and volume in a stock, searching for a pattern that hints at the direction of future price movements.